A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

-In this work we investigate how information about the rotational (and vibrational) distribution of $\mathrm{D}_2$ $\&$ $\mathrm{H}_2$ obtained from Fulcher band analysis, can provide more insight into both the kinetics of the molecules in a long-legged divertor and what those kinetics imply for the divertor state in terms of energy and momentum transfer from the plasma to the molecules. \\
+We investigate how information from the \textbf{rotational distribution} of $\mathrm{D}_2$ $\&$ $\mathrm{H}_2$ can provide more insight into the kinetics of the molecules in a long-legged divertor and what those kinetics imply for the divertor state in terms of energy and momentum transfer from the plasma to the molecules.
+Meanwhile, we investigate the \textbf{vibrational distribution} of $\mathrm{D}_2$ $\&$ $\mathrm{H}_2$, noting its bearing on plasma chemistry, and compare it to distributions predicted by collisional-radiative models and inherently used in high-fidelity simulation codes.\\

-To answer these questions, high resolution $\mathrm{D}_2$ $\&$ $\mathrm{H}_2$ Fulcher band emission is obtained in long-legged divertors of both MAST-U and TCV \cite{TCV-Device} to extract the rovibrational distribution of the molecules.
-These findings are then linked to information about energy and momentum transfer.\\

-Going beyond our previous Ohmic MAST-U work \cite{Osborne2023}, this study uses the unique features of both the MAST-U and TCV tokamaks to obtain improved insights into what impacts plasma-molecular kinetics.
+Going beyond our previous ohmic MAST-U work \cite{Osborne2023}, this study uses the unique features of both the MAST-U and TCV tokamaks to obtain improved insights into what impacts plasma-molecular kinetics.
 The following features are varied:

-\begin{itemize} \item Divertor configuration, e.g. variations in poloidal leg length and total flux expansion (MAST-U), to investigate the impact of divertor leg length on plasma-molecular kinetics. \item Baffled and unbaffled conditions (TCV), to investigate the impact of neutral closure and trapping in the divertor on plasma-molecular kinetics. \item Fuelling location (TCV) and core vs divertor fuelling comparisons (MAST-U), to investigate the impact of fuelling location and fuelling perturbations on plasma-molecular kinetics. \item Fuelling specie (isotopic variation) ($\mathbf{H}_2$ in TCV), to investigate the impact of different isotopes on plasma-molecular kinetics. \item External heating levels (MAST-U with/without NBI heating) to investigate the impact of external heating on plasma-molecular kinetics in the divertor. \item L- and H-mode (MAST-U), to investigate whether regular transients (ELMs in H-mode) have an impact on plasma-molecular kinetics in the inter-ELM/'baseline' state. \end{itemize}
+\begin{itemize} \item Divertor configuration, e.g. variations in poloidal leg length and total flux expansion (MAST-U), to investigate the impact of divertor leg length on plasma-molecular kinetics. \item Baffled and unbaffled conditions (TCV), to investigate the impact of neutral closure and trapping in the divertor on plasma-molecular kinetics. \item Fuelling location and fuelling strength (TCV and MAST-U), to investigate their impact on plasma-molecular kinetics. \item Fuelling species (isotopic variation) ($\mathbf{H}_2$ in TCV), to investigate the impact of different isotopes on plasma-molecular kinetics. \item External heating levels (MAST-U with/without NBI heating) to investigate the impact of external heating on plasma-molecular kinetics in the divertor. \item L- and H-mode (MAST-U), to investigate whether regular transients (ELMs in H-mode) have an impact on plasma-molecular kinetics in the inter-ELM/'baseline' state. \end{itemize}

-We find that the observed behaviour of the rotational and vibrational distribution of hydrogen molecules is similar between these two devices and the various variations.
+We find that the observed behaviour of the rotational and vibrational distribution of hydrogenic molecules, in response to the above variations, is similar on MAST-U and TCV.
 For all conditions, the rotational temperature rises during and near detachment.
-For both TCV and MAST-U, this increase in rotational temperature is correlated with an enhancement of the $\nu=2,3$ population in the Fulcher state.\\
+For both TCV and MAST-U, this increase in rotational temperature is correlated with an enhancement of the $\nu=2,3$ population in the upper Fulcher state.\\